Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 The `Frame` and `Table` class inherits from the `ctk.CTkFrame` class, which provides foundational responsive component functionality.
 This inheritance allows `Frame` and `Table` to be placed inside themselves in order to create a reponsive app. `Frame` is extended with flaxible layout and colour option and `Table` is extended with an interactive tkinter table.

 ![class-diagram](Formative_inheritance_diagram.png)

+# Testing Strategy

+<span style="color:red">Write a coherent strategy for testing your application.
+Explain what types of testing
+you will use to test your MVP.
+Note that the second summative assignment requires writing some unit tests using a Python framework.
+(500 words +/- 10%)</span>

 ### References
 [customtkinter documentation](https://customtkinter.tomschimansky.com/documentation/appearancemode)